International Journal of Science and Research (IJSR)

 5. Literature review: This section should summarize and analyze the existing literature on your topic.
 You should identify key themes and debates in the literature, discuss any gaps or limitations in the research, and explain how your study will contribute to the field.

-8. Discussion: In this section, you should interpret your results and explain their significance.
-You should relate your findings back to your research question or thesis, discuss any limitations or potential biases that may have affected your results, and suggest directions for future research.
+8. Discussion: This section should interpret your results and explain their implications.
+You should also discuss any limitations or weaknesses of your study and suggest areas for future research.

-9. Conclusion: In this section, you should summarize your main findings and conclusions, and explain the broader implications of your study for the field.
+9. Conclusion: This section should summarize your main findings and restate your thesis or research question.
+You should also explain the broader implications of your study and how it contributes to the field.

-How to select an effective Title for Research Paper?
+How to Select an Effective Title for Research Paper?

 How to Write a Good Abstract?